 Running Rust on AWS Lambda on ARM64

 Hello!
 I'm Christopher Kruse, a software developer and all-around nerd living in the Seattle, WA area.
 I like to spend my time in Ruby, JS, Clojure and Rust when possible.
-When I'm not at the keyboard, I'm largely found either in choirs in my local area, on Twitter, or playing some video games.
+When I'm not at the keyboard, I'm largely found either in choirs in my local area, on the Fediverse, or playing some video games.

 You can find me in a few other places around the Internet: